ivanreese/ivanish/source/pages/blog.md

   I should do posts about:
   * Hyperzine, as a proto local-first app, which used the filesystem itself as database (and point of coordination between multiple apps)
   * The experience of writing code in a specific PL that's meant to be legible to people who don't know that PL.
+(The FoC Wiki build script)
   * My experiences living with rural internet — no cell service (for SMS 2FA), 1s RTT, the whole trustd fiasco — and the web dev skills / tech aesthetics I've developed in this environment (subsetting fonts, hand-optimizing SVGs, optimizing images before I share them so the upload is quicker, avoiding JS/CSS dependencies entirely, menu bar widget showing my network traffic, TripMode).
 Maybe also talk about what a goddamn quality-of-life difference Starlink has made (allowing me to do calls, meaning I can a podcast and work for I&S).

   # 2021